top of page

 Best Day trips from Milan.
 View of Bologna from Tower

-The leaning towers built during the Middle Ages are recognized as a main symbol of the city and one of the top attractions to visit in Bologna.
-The towers offer mesmerizing panoramic views of Bologna city.
+Bologna is one of the oldest cities in Italy and has a very interesting history dating back to BCE.
+The well-preserved historic city centre of Bologna tells a story of its historic significance.
+Most of the attractions of the city are walkable from the city centre.
+The leaning towers built during the Middle Ages are recognised as a main symbol of the city and one of the top attractions in Bologna, as they offer mesmerising panoramic views.
 The other attractions to visit during a day trip to Bologna are Piazza Maggiore, Basilica of St. Petronius, Sanctuary of the Madonna di San Luca, Basilica of Saint Stefan, etc.

 Best Day trips from Milan.
 View of Bergamo Citta Alta